 In short, it is a remarkable place.
-For nature enthusiasts, this place is an essential stop on any itinerary and for the casual visitors it affords an exhilarating glimpse of wonderful lizards, snakes, spiders, birds, vast trees, colourful rainforest plants and beautiful scenery.
-The paths are wide so it is not only the intrepid that can enjoy the Sinharja, though leeches are prevalent.
-The walks vary in length and can be managed without difficulty by most people.
+It’s an essential stop on any itinerary for keen birders, but it affords visitors with a casual interest, an exhilarating glimpse of wonderful lizards, snakes, spiders, birds, vast trees, colourful rainforest plants and beautiful scenery.
+The paths are wide, so it is not only the intrepid that can enjoy Sinharja, though leeches are prevalent.
+Walks vary in length and can be managed without difficulty by most people.

-It rains often, though a little less between January and April, so bring a lightweight jacket and expect to get wet.
+It often rains, though a little less between January and April, so bring a lightweight jacket and expect to get wet.
 We recommend long trousers and good socks (for protection against leeches) and good trainers for walking.
 There are several accommodation options, but all require careful thought.
 Please speak to our consultants about which option would suit you best.

 Gorgeous scenery, birdlife, and the varied animal population that Sri Lanka has to offer, staying in tucked away hotels.

 Natural & Wild Sri Lanka

 Enjoy the incredible wildlife of animals without missing the astonishing scenery, glorious beaches and local life.

 Calling wildlife enthusiasts.
 Travel off-the-beaten-track with expert guides in search of elephants, leopards, whales and far more.